gcallah/hambone/chaps/chap3.md

-# I Heard It Through the Grapevine
+# III.
+I Heard It Through the Grapevine

 ## 1.